-Expanded clay are pellets made from clay that has been super heated and tumbled into coarse balls of various sizes.
-It’s also known as clay pebbles, LECA or Hydroton.
+Expanded clay are pellets made from clay that has been superheated and tumbled into coarse balls of various sizes.
+It’s also known as clay pebbles, LECA, or Hydroton.

 This is a fantastic option and a good choice for hydroponic systems that do best with good drainage.
-It has great numbers all round.
-It holds both water and nutrients well, but it its ability to hold air really stands out.
+It has great numbers all around.
+It holds both water and nutrients well, but its ability to hold air really stands out.
 It’s a fantastic media to use in passive Deep Water Systems to keep roots well aerated.
 It’s also inert and can be washed for reuse almost infinitely.

 The biggest drawback for expanded clay is the cost.
 It can be prohibitively expensive to fill a large system.
 It’s also not as easy to find as other types of growing media.

 Vermiculite is made from the mineral mica.
 It’s super-heated to form a flaky fine-grained material.
-Like all minerals it’s inert and does not rot during use.
+Like all minerals, it’s inert and does not rot during use.
 It’s generally pH neutral, though can become alkaline over time.

-Vermiculite has excellent water holding capacity.
-Consequently it also holds nutrients from the solution well too.
+Vermiculite has excellent water-holding capacity.
+Consequently, it also holds nutrients from the solution well too.
 It has few air pockets however so can become waterlogged easily.
 Many hydroponic growers blend it with other substances to bring extra water retention to their mixes.

 Pea gravel is small stones with each fragment no larger than a pea.
 It’s most commonly formed from granite but other stone can be used too.

 But that’s about all it’s got going for it.
-It has no real water holding capacity and an EC of zero.
+It has no real water-holding capacity and an EC of zero.
 You have to watch your pH too as some types of rock will interfere with the acidity of your solution.

 Rockwool is a fluffy material made from basalt that’s heated and spun out into fine threads.
 They’re bundled together into thick mats or cubes.
-It’s a popular growing medium for commercial hydroponic systems thanks to its excellent water holding capacity and high EC.
-It also has an acceptable level of air filled porosity.
-Its inert and does not break down through use.
+It’s a popular growing medium for commercial hydroponic systems thanks to its excellent water-holding capacity and high EC.
+It also has an acceptable level of air-filled porosity.
+It’s inert and does not break down through use.
 It’s relatively cheap and easy to find.
 It seems very much like the best type of media you can use.

 Rockwool has a few very substantial drawbacks.
-Cubes and mats of the stuff are very difficult to re-use and end their life in landfill.
+Cubes and mats of rockwool are very difficult to re-use and end their life in landfill.
 It can also start off quite alkaline, presenting challenges to maintaining your pH.
 It’s also hazardous to work with and produces dangerous fibers when dry.
 I generally suggest you use one of the alternatives to Rockwool where you can.

 I tend to think of it as poor man’s clay pellets.
 The properties are very similar once they’re in use.
 It’s even better when mixed with other growing media like sawdust or coco coir.
-About the only real drawback is it can be dusty to work with and in some areas the right grades are hard to come by.
+About the only real drawback is it can be dusty to work with and in some areas, the right grades are hard to come by.
 But if you have it to hand it’s a great medium for hydroponic growing.

-Perlite works well in many different hypes of hydroponic rigs.
+Perlite works well in many different types of hydroponic rigs.
 Larger grades are great for Deep Water Culture setups and it blends well for plants growing in bedded systems like Drip or Wick System.
 It’s cheap and easy to find.

 Like pebbles sand is very “what you see is what you get”.
 Sand is inert and does not break down.
 It’s cheap and universally available in many forms.

-That said it still remains popular among hydroponic growers who want cheap and fast draining materials.
+That said it still remains popular among hydroponic growers who want cheap and fast-draining materials.
 It’s best used in Ebb and Flow systems where getting the nutrient solution out is just as important as getting it in.